microsoft/debug-adapter-protocol/specification.md

     type?: string;

     /**
      * If variablesReference is > 0, the new value is structured and its children can be retrieved by passing variablesReference to the VariablesRequest.
+The value should be less than or equal to 2147483647 (2^31 - 1).
      */
     variablesReference?: number;

     /**
      * The number of named child variables.
      * The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
+The value should be less than or equal to 2147483647 (2^31 - 1).
      */
     namedVariables?: number;

     /**
      * The number of indexed child variables.
      * The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
+The value should be less than or equal to 2147483647 (2^31 - 1).
      */
     indexedVariables?: number;
   };